How do I calculate the amount of kitchen storage I need?

 Does your kitchen feel cluttered?
 Are your cabinets and drawers filled with items that are rarely used?

-While homeowners often want more storage and more organizers, another solution is have less things.
+While one solution to a cluttered kitchen is to add more storage, another is to have less.
 A kitchen remodel is the perfect time to declutter your belongings and get rid of the things you don’t use.
 It functionally increases your storage space and doesn’t cost you a dime!

 Other benefits of decluttering include increased energy, creativity, and confidence as well as decreased anxiety and stress.
 Many report that decluttering brings focus to the things that really matter, which leads to a happier and healthier life.